Vip3rLi0n/Znuny-REST-Webform-PHP/README.md

 - ❓ I will add file upload functionality in the future.

 News:
-- ✅ Compatible with Znuny 6
+- ✅ Compatible with Znuny 6 and 7
 - ✅ Using latest library
 - ✅ Works with PHP7, PHP-FPM and PHP8.